Need help? Join our Discord Glossary | Exam Info

 If you hit those, pause, and re-scope before continuing.

-Read the fictional intake brief in exercises/case_atlas_legal.md.
+Read the intake brief in exercises/case_atlas_legal.html.
 Draft an interview agenda and identify which 3 questions you would ask first in each dimension.
 Identify which artifacts you would request for the async review.
-Time yourself — this should take 30 minutes.
+Time yourself - this should take 30 minutes.